Is your website ready for Black Friday?

 2. Optimise the user journey

-Take a look at your users’ experience ahead of Black Friday/Cyber Monday – there are many small changes that can be made to make your visitors’ buying journey as easy and seamless as possible.
+Review your site's user experience ahead of Black Friday/Cyber Monday – there are many small changes that can be made to make your visitors’ buying journey is as easy and seamless as possible.

-Consider different options for ‘signposting’ visitors when they arrive on the site – include categories on your homepage, such as ‘Shop Black Friday’ or ‘Top deals’ which group offers together and direct people to a dedicated area of your site.
-Signposts or stickers throughout the site, which flag products as ‘Black Friday offers’ can also help to make the process more seamless too.
+Consider different options for ‘signposting’ visitors when they arrive on the site – include categories on your homepage, such as ‘Shop Black Friday’ or ‘Top deals’, which group offers together and direct people to a dedicated area of your site.
+Signposts or stickers throughout the site, which flag products as ‘Black Friday offers’ can also help to make the process more fluid too.

-Make contact information clear and easy to find and if you have a Chatbot or Live Chat, make sure this is operational, robust and visible for visitors to access and use.
+Make contact information clear and easy to find.
+If you have a Chatbot or Live Chat on your site, check it's visible and operational for visitors to access and use.

 3. Make sure you have the right staff/resourcing in place

-Nearly half (49.4%) in a survey by xMatters said security or concerns that their personal information may be compromised would cause them to end their online shopping experience on Black Friday or Cyber Monday.
+Nearly half of participants (49.4%) in a survey by xMatters said security, or concerns that their personal information may be compromised, would cause them to end their online shopping experience on Black Friday or Cyber Monday.
 Take the opportunity to check in on your security policies and processes – are they robust and up-to-date?
-Do you have a plan in place for if a cyber attack takes place?
+Do you have a plan in place for if a cyber attack happens?
 Early alerts and a process for resolving the issue as soon as possible will ensure that the damage is limited.

-A few checks and balances prior to such a busy online period may just highlight any holes or gaps in your security policy and minimise the chance of a cyber attack.
+A few checks and balances prior to such a busy online period may highlight gaps in your security policy, helping you to minimise the chance of a cyber attack.

 5. Carefully plan and deploy your marketing tactics

-A few careful tactics on how you manage your Black Friday marketing can help to deliver a more seamless experience for your customers, as well as a profitable one for your business.
+A few careful tactics on how you manage your Black Friday marketing can help to deliver a better experience for your customers, as well as a profitable one for your business.

 6. Think of the future not just the day itself

-With the extra influx of visitors to your website, it’s not just about ‘on the day’ conversion - make sure you make the most of them for future opportunity too.
-Make sure you have retargeting code embedded in your website for that all-important follow-up via Google and social media platforms – some clever tricks can be deployed around basket abandonment with targeted discounts, which can maximise your sales following the website visit.
+With the extra influx of visitors to your website, it’s not just about ‘on the day’ conversion - make sure you make the most of the eyes on your website for future opportunities too.
+Why not set up retargeting?
+You can embed the code in your website for that all-important follow-up via Google and social media platforms.
+Some clever personalisation features, like targeted discounts, can also be deployed around basket abandonment, which can maximise your sales following the website visit.

 Want to know more?

-Versantus is a leading web design agency in Oxford.
-For more information about bespoke web development and our range of web design services including Drupal development, contact a member of our team today and make an enquiry.
-We can open a conversation about your potential project, or just call for a chat.
+Versantus is a leading web design and development agency in Oxford.
+For more information about bespoke web development and our range of web design services, including Drupal development, contact a member of our team today and make an enquiry.
 We’ve got you covered.